thilinamb/thilinamb.github.io/3-projects.md

 permalink: projects.html
 ---

-This page lists a set of chosen projects that I worked on.
+This page lists a set of selected projects that I've worked on.
 It includes contributions done to the open source projects as well as some projects I've implemented to satisfy course requirements in grad school.

 * Open Source Contributions
 	- [Apache Rampart](#os-rampart)